Interoperability is defined as...

 Principles for joint working

 The principles for joint working should be used during all phases of an incident, whether spontaneous or pre-planned and regardless of scale.
+They support the development of a multi-agency response and provide structure during the response to all incidents.
+The principles can also be applied during the recovery phase.

 M/ETHANE